torivarm/dcst1005/Guides/09-01-Install-WSUS.md

 1. Complete the installation wizard
 2. Wait for the installation to finish
 3. OBS!
 If it get "stuck", wait a bit longer..
-4. Restart the server if needed / prompted
+4. Start the post install configuration..
 ![alt text](done.png)

-## Step 2: Post instaall and Configure WSUS Post-Installation
+## Step 2: Post install and Configure WSUS Post-Installation

 1. Open Server Manager
 ![alt text](PostInstall.png)